mindee/tawazi/README.md

 <!-- TODO: put a link explaining what a DAG is-->

-The tawazi library enables **parallel** execution of functions in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) dependency structure.
+Tawazi facilitates **parallel** execution of functions in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) dependency structure.
 This library satisfies the following:
 * Stable, robust, well tested
 * lightweight
 * Thread Safe
 * Few dependencies
 * Legacy Python versions support (in the future)
-* pypy support (in the future)
+* MyPy compatible
 * Many Python implementations support (in the future)

-In the context of tawazi, the computation sequence to be run in parallel is referred to as DAG and the functions that must run in parallel are called `ExecNode`s.
+In Tawazi, a computation sequence is referred to as `DAG`.
+The functions called inside the computation sequence are referred to as `ExecNode`s.

 This library supports:
 * Limiting the number of "Threads" that the DAG uses while running